55: No Such Thing As Samurai Nail Clippers

 Something we hope we never see again.

-So, and you still have the remnants of it because when a fetus is first developing in the wound, it starts as that, your genitalia starts as a clitoris before the male hormones start getting involved and growing your urine penis.
+So, and you still have the remnants of it because when a fetus is first developing in the womb, it starts as that, your genitalia starts as a clitoris before the male hormones start getting involved and growing in your own penis.

 And there's still a, I'm just going to read this out so I don't have to actually say it myself.